Applications are invited for a self-funded, 3-year full-time or 6-year part time PhD project.

 You'll need a good first degree from an internationally recognised university or a Master’s degree in an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Specific candidate requirements

 You should have knowledge of machine learning and Python or Matlab programming skills.

 How to Apply

-When you are ready to apply, you can use our online application form.
+When you are ready to apply, please follow the 'Apply now' link on the Electronic Engineering PhD subject area page and select the link for the relevant intake.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.